pfortune/AWS-DevOps-Automation/README.md

 ## Project Overview

 - Utilises Python 3 and the Boto3 library to interact with AWS services.
-- Automates the launch of an Amazon Linux (latest available) EC2 nano instance.
+- Automates the launch of an Amazon Linux EC2 nano instance, automatically determining the latest AMI using AWS Systems Manager Parameter Store.
 - Configures security groups and tags for easy management and security.
-- Installs and starts a web server (Apache by default) that displays instance metadata.
+- Installs and starts a web server to display instance metadata (with potential customization).
 - Configures an S3 bucket for static website hosting, enabling content uploads and public access.
 - Opens a browser to show the newly deployed EC2 instance and S3 static website URLs.
 - Facilitates enhanced EC2 instance monitoring with an included `monitoring.sh` script and SSH-based automation.
-- Integrates with AWS CloudWatch to list metrics, retrieve metric data, and manage alarms.
+- Integrates with AWS CloudWatch to list metrics, retrieve granular metric data over various time periods, and manage alarms.
 - Utilises a configuration file (config.ini) for customisation.
+- Includes error handling to improve robustness.

 ## Prerequisites